 - Exhale and slowly relax your back to the floor.
 When your back is flat, tuck your chin, point the elbows toward the knees, pick your head up, and slowly curl up as you contract the abdominal muscles.

 - Inhale and slowly relax back to the floor.

 Remember: this is not a sit-up!
 As you curl up, you are lengthening the back muscles as you tighten the belly.
 When you slowly come down, you are relaxing the abdominals.

 This exercise relaxes the muscles of the trunk so that both sides of your waist muscles are relaxed and released.
 When we shovel snow we always tend to shovel on one side only.
-Afterwards our backs on that one side are killing us!
-This exercise will help you relax out of that twist once you are done shoveling.
-THE WASHRAG (free video)
+That twisting movement is a natural movement, yet when done while lifting wet, heavy snow it can cause a lot of muscle tension on one side of the body.
+The side bend will help you relax out of that twist once you are done shoveling.